mrixon95/Term4_workbook/Term4_workbook.md

-Now checkout to the main branch.
-These changes won't be there.
+Now checkout to the main branch and read the contents of the README.md file.
+The changes just made won't be there.

 ```
 git checkout main